 These Sausage and Hash Brown Deviled Eggs are insanely delicious appetizers!
-These deviled eggs have all your favorite breakfast flavors in one handy bite!
+These deviled eggs have all your favorite breakfast flavors in a two-bite snack!

 Yes these stuffed eggs are epic appetizers, but don’t just save them for that!
-These Sausage and Hash Brown Deviled Eggs are also great for breakfast, lunchboxes, after school snacks or even a light dinner!
+These Sausage and Hash Brown Deviled Eggs are also great for breakfast, lunchboxes, after school snacks, brunch or even a light dinner!

 Appetizers are were I like to shine.
 Sure the classic cheese boards are a staple, I don’t think we ever have a party without one!
 But putting out a few fun, creative appetizers like these deviled eggs are what really impress your guests.